-ORR collects number of delay compensation claims closed, received and approved.
-ORR also ask for the percentage of claims responded to within 20 working days as train operators have a target to process all delay compensation claims within one month of receipt, as given in condition 30.3 of the National Rail Conditions of Travel.
+ORR collects information on the number of delay compensation claims closed, received and approved.
+ORR also asks for the percentage of claims responded to within 20 working days as train operators have a target to process all delay compensation claims within one month of receipt, as given in condition 30.3 of the National Rail Conditions of Travel.